zimolzak/birthday-party/list.md

   connect it, I will never use it).
 Maybe speaker included?
 Should be able to record several minutes if needed.

+- Probably too crazy of an idea, but: Banjo ukulele?
+Mandolin?
+Bass clarinet?

 - [https://www.danperri.com/book](https://www.danperri.com/book): an
   interesting-looking book from a famous movie title designer